Site Map | Contact | Directory

 Jen Sorensen, Ph.D.

-Jen Sorensen is Director of General Science and Environmental Science and Assistant Professor of Chemistry at Seattle University.
+Jen Sorensen is Director of General Science and Assistant Professor of Chemistry at Seattle University.
 When she is not busy mentoring undergraduate students or getting them excited about thermodynamics, you can find her thinking about science in informal learning environments.
 Her interests center around two themes: 1) access to science education and career opportunities for girls and young women, particularly for underrepresented demographics, and 2) creating informal learning systems that build the capacity of community volunteers to engage in scientific inquiry with youth.

-Reporting Documents Our final report to the National Science Foundation.Our summative evaluation report, written by Evaluation and Research Associates.
+Reporting Documents Our final report to National Science Foundation.Our summative evaluation report, written by Evaluation and Research Associates.

 Please direct questions to Dr. Jen Sorensen, email@example.com.